parth-20-07/PID-based-SCARA-Robot-Position-and-Velocity-Control-And-Manipulation/README.md

 rclcpp::spin(node);
 ```

-1 service, 1 subscriber and 2 publisher are created for our usage.
+The following components are created for our usage.

 - `service_` : Generate a service with name `joint_state_controller` to recieve Target Joint Position from User.
-The service calls the `recieve_reference_joint_position_from_service(const std::shared_ptr<custom_interfaces::srv::SetJointStates::Request> request)` function everytime user sends the value via service call.
+The service calls the `recieve_reference_joint_position_from_service(...)` function everytime user sends the value via service call.
 - `joint_state_subscriber` : Subscriber to read the joint states (position and velocity) published by the gazebo robot on `/joint_states` topic.
-The subscriber is binded to `void calculate_joint_efforts(const sensor_msgs::msg::JointState::SharedPtr msg)` function which is called everytime the subscriber recieves joint states.
+The subscriber is binded to `void calculate_joint_efforts(...)` function which is called everytime the subscriber recieves joint states.
 - `efforts_publisher` : Publishes the calculated joint efforts to the topic `/forward_effort_controller/commands` so the gazebo robot can implement it.
 - `reference_value_publisher` : Takes the reference joint values from `service_` and publishes it on topic `/reference_joint_states/commands` so that it can be used to plot on graph.